-15.1 The Data importer shall not onward transfer the Personal data to a Third party unless:

-- (a) the law of the Third party's jurisdiction, including its international commitments under applicable international treaties or agreements, ensures an appropriate level of protection within the meaning of Article 14(3)(a) of the Convention as transposed under the Applicable law or, - (b) the Third party enters into a legally binding and enforceable instrument with the Data importer ensuring the same level of data protection as under these Clauses, and the Data importer provides a copy of the instrument to the Data exporter or, - (c) the Onward transfer is necessary for the establishment, exercise or defence of legal claims in the context of specific administrative, regulatory or judicial proceedings in a particular case or, - (d) the Onward transfer is necessary in a specific case in order to protect the vital interests of the Data subject or of another natural person; or, - (e) where none of the other conditions apply, the Data importer has obtained the explicit consent of the Data subject for the specific Onward transfer, after having informed him/her of its purpose(s), the identity of the Third party and the possible risks of such transfer to him/her due to the lack of an appropriate level of data protection.
-In this case, the Data importer shall inform the Data exporter of the Onward transfer based on consent and, at the request of the latter, shall transmit to it a copy of the information provided to the Data subject.

-15.2 Any Onward transfer is subject to compliance by the Data importer with all the other safeguards under these Clauses, in particular as regards purpose limitation.
+- 15.1 The Data importer shall only disclose the Personal data to a Third party on documented instructions from the Data exporter. - 15.2 In addition, the Data importer shall not onward transfer the Personal data to a Third party unless: - (a) the law of the third party's jurisdiction, including its international commitments under applicable international treaties or agreements, ensures an appropriate level of protection within the meaning of Article 14 (3)(a) of the Convention, in accordance with the provisions in this regard under Applicable law; or - (b) the Third party enters into a legally binding and enforceable instrument with the Data importer ensuring the same level of data protection as under these Clauses, and the Data importer provides a copy of these safeguards to the Data exporter; or - (c) the Onward transfer is necessary for the establishment, exercise or defence of legal claims in the context of specific administrative, regulatory or judicial proceedings in a particular case; or - (d) the Onward transfer is necessary in a specific case in order to protect the vital interests of the Data subject or of another natural person. - 15.3 Any Onward transfer is subject to compliance by the Data importer with all the other safeguards under these Clauses, in particular as regards purpose limitation.